ashtonhess/augur/README.md

 This new endpoint will take 6 paramaters: email, repo_group_id, repo_id, period, begin_date, and end_date.
 The endpont will then use these parameters to query the Augur database.
 The Endpoint will return a timeseries of contributions made by the owner of the passed email to the specified repository.
 The Endpoint will also return a response code indicating the status of the requested operation.
 These codes will follow standard HTTP codes with 200 indicating a successful operation, 404 indicating a bad paramater, and 400 indicating a bad request (such as an empty paramater).

+## Feature Development Progress

+An initial draft of code for this feature has been committed to this branch.
+This code can be found in the file "contributions_by_email.py" under the augur/metrics directory.
+This draft follows the above design description and is based on the endpoint template shown below.
+This code is not ready to be considered the final product of our project.
+However, it serves as an initial draft from which our final product can be developed over the course of Sprint4.

 ## Augur Endpoint Layout

 ````